Skip to main content Skip to main navigation Skip to footer

 • Reflex

-When students don’t struggle with basic addition and subtraction or multiplication and division facts, it’s easier for them to learn more complex math problems.
-They don’t get intimidated or caught up in the basic multiplication attached to multiplying fractions or solving Algebraic equations.
+When students don’t struggle with basic addition, subtraction, multiplication, and division facts, it’s easier for them to learn more complex math problems.
+They don’t feel intimidated or stuck in the basic multiplication attached to multiplying fractions or solving algebraic equations.

 Higher math requires students to answer a lot of math facts.
 Solving an algebraic equation can take 10 or more math facts.
 Adding fractions with unlike denominators can easily require 16 math facts.
 When students don’t know their basic math facts, they make more errors in basic computation.
-These mistakes then snowball, leading students to a final answer that’s incorrect.
+These mistakes then snowball, leading students to an incorrect final answer.
 This is frustrating for both students and teachers.

-Many state math tests are timed, and that can be stressful for students who are not math fact fluent.
-Students can get bogged down trying to solve simple math facts, which eats up precious test time, or they make mistakes that lead them to the wrong answer on the test.
-Frustration can lead students to just give up, even though they do know the overall concepts they’re being tested on.
+Many state math tests are timed, which can be stressful for students who are not math fact fluent.
+Students might get bogged down trying to solve simple math facts, which eats up precious test time.
+And simple mistakes cause incorrect answers.
+These frustrations often lead to just giving up, even though students know the overall tested concepts.

-If teachers didn’t have to spend class time drilling students on their math facts, just think what they could accomplish!
-They could teach higher-level math, and cover all the state standards for their grade.
-Also, when students are fluent, they are prepared to go deeper into the material presented and are more open to learning new concepts.
-They aren’t intimidated by all the math facts they have to solve in order to get to an answer.
+If teachers didn’t have to spend class time drilling students on math facts, just think what could be accomplished!
+They could teach higher-level math presented on time with pacing guides for the scope and sequence of math classes.
+It would be easier to cover all the state standards for their grade level.
+Also, when students are fact fluent, they are prepared to go deeper into the material presented and are more open to learning new concepts.
+They aren’t intimidated by all the math facts they have to solve in order to get an answer.

-When students know their math facts, they’re quick to figure out the answer and raise their hands.
+When students know their math facts, they enjoy the challenge of solving problems and raise their hands to participate in class.
 Why?
-They feel confident and smart.
-They know the answer and they’re proud of it.
-That confidence translates into better grades and test scores, which just increases their confidence.
+They feel confident and less anxious in math.
+They know the answers, and they’re proud of it.
+That confidence translates into better grades and test scores.

 6. Students actually like math!

-When students are confident, make fewer mistakes, and are open to learning new concepts, they enjoy math class.
-ExploreLearning Reflex has helped students of all ages and ability levels make great gains by using a fun, individualized game-based approach to developing math fact fluency.
+ExploreLearning Reflex has helped students of all ages and ability levels make great gains by using an engaging, individualized game-based approach to developing math fact fluency.
 After using Reflex, teachers say that their students have shared that they “like math now” or that “math is their favorite subject!”

-Interested in finding out how your students can get math fact fluent quickly and easily, both at home or at school?
+Interested in finding out how your students can become math fact fluent quickly and easily, both at home and at school?
 Take a free trial of Reflex or check out this video about Reflex to see why it works.

 You might also like these stories...